paracamplus/ilp9/NanoProjects/final.md

 ### Project 7 ###

-Retarget the compiler to generate Java code instead of C code (for a subset of ILP9).
+Retarget the compiler to generate Java code instead of C code.

 ### Project 8 ###

 Embed ILP9 as a scripting language of the JVM according to JSR 223.
 The embedding should provide shared global variables between Java and ILP9.

 Hints
 -----